 Hedonisia EcoFeminist CommunityHedonisia EcoFeminist Community

 At the Hedonisia Hawaii EcoFeminist Community we have fun in paradise but we are not blind to the world's problems!
 We create social entrepreneur educational resources, products and services as part of our mission.
-You can see the full range of our Activist, EcoFeminist and EcoSex products, services and campaigns on our parent site at: hedonisia.com
+Our range of Activist, EcoFeminist and EcoSex products, services and campaigns can be found at: hedonisia.com

 We are idealist but also pragmatic.
 Through our philosophy of activist and feminist enterprise, we seek business solutions to various problems in the world.